Continued from Forbidden Mennonite

 I looked to my right as the wind blew the fog from the light we were drifting closer to.
 A man appeared, dressed in an Old Colony Minister style black suit, with knee-high black leather boots and a plain all-black cap.
 A familiar voice echoed through the fog: “Anna, what are you doing all the way out here?” in Low German.

-I recognised the voice -- it was my fula’s voice (that is what we called our grandpa who committed suicide when I was seven).
+I recognized the voice -- it was my fula’s voice (that is what we called our grandpa who committed suicide when I was seven).
 He was the man dressed as an Old Colony minister, even though he had never been one in his life in Mexico.
 I looked really hard to see his face, but the heavy fog blew back toward him until I couldn’t see him anymore.
 I cried out to him, “Please, fula, don’t leave me!
 FULAAA…”

 I woke up to the sound of my own voice yelling “FULA PLEASE DON’T LEAVE ME…” and my pillow had wet spot from my tears.
 I missed him so much, and there were so many unanswered questions I wanted to ask him.